 The Punisher (2004) - Fair or Foul Review

-Originally published January, 2016.
+Originally published January 2016

 Back in 2004, superhero movies were a very different thing.
 Christopher Nolan hadn't changed the way people saw Batman since the schlock of Batman & Robin, and many movie studios were wary of getting into that business because it wasn't a sure money-maker yet.
-Superhero movies, in particular Marvel's superheros, were certainly a thing, thanks to the success of X-Men and Spider-man, but they were far from what they've become today.
-The characters, the formula, even the tones of the movies were very different.
+Superhero movies, in particular Marvel's superheroes, were certainly a thing, thanks to the success of X-Men and Spider-man, but they were far from what they've become today.
+The characters, the formula, and even the tones of the movies were very different.
 Marvel has since hit its stride with the Avengers and the movies pertaining to those characters within the Avengers, and with the Disney empire looming over them, the properties and their lore are tightly controlled.
 However, at the time, Marvel was willing to let different studios take different franchises: Fox got X-Men, Sony got Spider-man, and Lionsgate got The Punisher.

 The Punisher (2004) is one of those movies that, when it originally came out, I sort of liked it, but I felt like I was giving it the benefit of the doubt.
-There weren't many other superhero movies out at the time that were very watchable, so it's competition wasn't real stiff.
+There weren't many other superhero movies out at the time that were very watchable, so its competition wasn't really stiff.
 It seemed loyal enough to the source material and it certainly wasn't trying to be boring, so I gave it a passing grade.
 Now, it's recently come on Netflix instant streaming, and having watched it again in this post-Nolan-Batman world where even Superman has to be brooding with a ton of dark thoughts on his mind, The Punisher seems surprisingly light.
 I mean, the guy's bloodline (not just his parents) is wiped out, and he seeks revenge, but the tone of the movie stays relatively light-hearted considering the source material.

 Were in this movie as a distraction and comedic relief

-Tone isn't the only issue this movie has, however.
+The tone isn't the only issue this movie has, however.
 Having watched it again recently, I realized that it falls into that ambiguous territory for me of being not terrible but not good.
 Time for a Fair or Foul review.

 Foul: The Villain

 Let's start with the biggest problem this movie has.
 I like John Travolta, especially when he's playing a crazy villain in a John Woo movie like Face Off or Broken Arrow.
 Here, however, he "plays" a mob boss with a very peculiar personality.
 I say that he "plays" the role because he's really phoning it in here.
-In the scenes where he's suppose to be angry, it seems pretty subdued.
+In the scenes where he’s supposed to be angry, it seems pretty subdued.
 In the scenes where he's supposed to be menacingly scary, he looks bored.
-He even gets the chance to drop some terrible puns at the end of the movie, but he just says them so nonchalantly that it seemed pretty clear that he didn't want to be there.
+He even gets the chance to drop some terrible puns at the end of the movie, but he just says them so nonchalantly that it seems pretty clear that he didn't want to be there.

 Where did the truck manage to turn around?